alchemy-swift/alchemy/Docs/3b_RoutingMiddleware.md

 You can set generic data on a `Request` using `Request.set` and then access it in subsequent `Middleware` or handlers via `Request.get`.

 For example, you might be doing some experiments with a homegrown `ExperimentConfig` type.
-You'd like to assing random configurations of that type on a per-request basis.
+You'd like to assign random configurations of that type on a per-request basis.
 You might do so with a `Middleware`:

 ```swift
 struct ExperimentMiddleware: Middleware {